synestize/synestizer/docs/Notes.md

   but 4-vector oriented, which is too small for us
 * [numeric](http://numericjs.com/wordpress/) looks polished
   but has been untouched for 2 years
+* [jmat](https://github.com/lvandeve/jmat) is an actively developed complex matrix library, but we would probably prefer speed to complex number support.

 ### User interface improvements